-Get a List of Preferred Wi-Fi Networks from the Command Line
+Get a List of Preferred Wi-Fi Networks from Command Line on Mac

-For a MacBook Air with only a Wi-Fi NIC, the command would be as follows:
+For a MacBook Air, MacBook Pro, and MacBook with only a Wi-Fi NIC, the command would be as follows:

 networksetup -listpreferredwirelessnetworks en0

-Meanwhile, iMacs, Mac Mini’s, Mac Pro’s, and some MacBook Pro’s with dual Wi-Fi and Ethernet capabilities might use the following instead:
+Meanwhile, iMacs, older Mac Mini’s, Mac Pro’s, and some other MacBook Pro’s with dual Wi-Fi and Ethernet capabilities might use the following instead:

 networksetup -listpreferredwirelessnetworks en1